bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

 Finished processing dependencies for stdio-mgr==1.0.2.dev1
 ```

-So far, this approach has worked smoothly for both of my projects that I've already converted
+This approach worked smoothly for both of my projects that I'd already converted
 to the `src` layout and PEP517 build system.
-As noted above, I've just run the `setup.py develop` command
+As noted above, I would just run the `setup.py develop` command
-manually for my local development trees, and added it as an extra `install` step in
+manually for my local development trees, and had added it as an extra `install` step in
 [`.travis.yml`](https://github.com/bskinn/stdio-mgr/blob/dff9f326528aac67d7ca0dc0a86ce3dffa3e0d39/.travis.yml#L4)
 for CI.

+For `pip` versions 19.1.1 and above, the `pip install -e .` approach again works without issue.

 -----